Play Therapy 101: Basic Principles, Theories, and Application

 - Describe three specific play therapy techniques to be utilized for assessment;

-- Give an example of how specific therapy goals can be advanced through the use of play therapy;
+- Compile an example of how specific therapy goals can be advanced through the use of play therapy;

 - List two benefits of play therapy;

-- Discuss two ways to involve the family in play therapy.
+- Describe two ways to involve the family in play therapy;

 General Course Information

-This course is limited to 15 participants and is designed to facilitate experiential work, group discussion, and processing of clinical material.
+This course is designed to facilitate experiential work, group discussion, and processing of clinical material.
 Participants will have ample opportunity to discuss their specific needs and clinical questions.
-Participant feedback will be sought out throughout the two- day class.
+Participant feedback will be sought out throughout the two day class.